ManugaK/React-Calculator/README.md

 ### 🚀 Step 5: Push Your Code to GitHub

-- Copy the updated files back to your forked repo folder
 - Commit and push your changes
+- Capture the final output and upload a screenshot of your calculator

 ---